nicgallego/fortran_builds/README.md

 ## Documentation system

-From previous experience I stay with [Doxygen].
+From previous experience I stay with [Doxygen](https://www.doxygen.nl/manual/docblocks.html).
 Its Fortran support is enough for my needs.
+See section "Comment blocks in Fortran".

 As a vim user I found usefull (thanks to chatgpt) [UltiSnips](https://github.com/SirVer/ultisnips) a great tool.
 I tried to implement dynamic snippets at could be expanded at runtime depending of the number of parameters of a routine and for functions if it had a return value, but failed to make them run properly.
 So I stepped back to having single liner snippets to generate and insert this templates as I type the code, here I share an extract of my snippets.fortran file.